The-Fuse/Flask_app_on_heroku/readme.md

 }
 ```

-##### PATCH "/movies/int:movie_id"
+##### PATCH "/teachers/int:teacher_id"
-- Used to change details of a specific movie
+- Used to change details of a specific teacher details
 - Request Parameters: Present
-    movie_id: movie ID needed to be changed
+    teacher_id: teacher ID needed to be changed
 - Returns :
 ```
 {